Top 17 Interstate Moving Tips

 1. Importance of Route

-An extremely important aspect to consider during interstate moving is the route.
+An extremely important aspect to consider during interstate or long distance moving is the route.
 The route I choose can have a big impact on the level of stress I may have to endure.
 For instance, the shortest route may not be the best route because things like road work and detours can have a significant impact on the time it takes me to reach my destination.
 Additionally, the shortest route might be via back roads while the fastest route might be via the highways.

 Another reason to research the best route is for safety.
 Again, the shortest route may not be the best because I may unwittingly drive through high crime areas, putting myself in a very unsafe situation if I need to pull over to rest.
 Failure to plan can be even worse if I happen to break down.